 I’m not sure exactly what the medical term is, but apparently as I took my contact out the night before, I pinched away some of the protective coating from my eye.

-My eye is completely fine now, except that it does this weird thing where it tears up when I hear “Someone Like You” by Adele.
+However, as of now, my eye is completely fine, except that it does this weird thing where it tears up when I hear “Someone Like You” by Adele.
 It is very strange that it happens every time, but it is undoubtedly a side effect of my scratched eye.

 It also hurts when it happens to see Nicholas Cage’s acting or when it accidentally catches a glimpse of Snooki in general.